 Laminate flooring is relatively easy to care for, but occasionally you'll run across those messes that need a little extra cleaning power: doggy drool, to name just one.
 If you choose the wrong type of cleaner, you risk damaging the shiny finish.
-But buying specialty cleaners for each surface in your home is a pricey proposition; instead, opt for a homemade cleaner that's economical, easy to make and safe for children, pets and the environment.
+But buying specialty cleaners for each surface in your home is a pricey proposition.
+Instead, opt for a homemade laminate wood cleaner that's economical, easy to make and safe for children, pets and the environment.

 Vinegar to Disinfect